qiyunlab/binarena/README.md

 ## Input files

 BinaRena operates on one dataset at a time.
-A dataset is an entire **metagenomic assembly**, i.e., a collection of **contigs** (this document does not differentiate contigs and scaffolds).
+A dataset is an entire **metagenomic assembly**, i.e., a collection of **contigs** (note: this document does not differentiate contigs, scaffolds, or long reads).
 The information being handled is the properties of individual contigs.

 To load a dataset, simply **drag and drop** the file into the blank program window.